US, UK brace for soaring death tolls as pandemic bears down

 “But his eyes were sad, in the sense that he obviously knew,” he added.

 In Spain, deaths and new infections dropped again Monday.
-The health ministry reported 637 new deaths, the lowest toll in 13 days, for a total of over 13,000 dead since the pandemic hit.
+The health ministry reported 637 new deaths, the lowest toll in 13 days, for a total of over 13,000 dead.
 New recorded infections were also the lowest in two weeks.

+Emergency rooms in the hard-hit Madrid region of 6.6 million were returning almost to normal a week after scenes of patients sleeping on floors and in chairs.

-Patients awaiting treatment in emergency rooms across the Madrid region of 6.6 million went down Monday to 390 cases, one-tenth of the arrivals last week, the regional government said.
+Patients awaiting treatment in Madrid-area ERs went down Monday to 390 cases, one-tenth of the arrivals last week, the regional government said.
 The number of people being treated for coronavirus in intensive care stabilized at about 1,500 for five straight days.

-“What we are considering now is the return of beds that have been used for positive COVID patients to transform them back to the normal activity in hospitals,” Madrid’s regional health minister Enrique Ruíz Escudero said.
+Transport, Mobility and Urban Affairs Minister José Luis Ábalos said the figures show Spain is entering “a new phase of the battle.”

+“This new phase does not mean we can let down our guard.
+We are assessing the measures that we will need to adopt,” Ábalos said.

 Yet Britain’s outbreak was headed in the opposite direction as the country reported more than 600 deaths Sunday, surpassing Italy’s daily increase for the second day in a row.